GET THE BEST MAGNESIUM

 1. Gates, Donna (2020) Constipation Worsens with Age: Address It Before It’s Too Late.
 Available [online] at: https://bodyecology.com/articles/constipation-worsens-with-age-address-it-before-its-too-late/

-2. Orecchio, C. (2019) 10 Natural Remedies For Constipation Relief.
+2. Orecchio, C. (2019) 10 Natural Remedies for Constipation Relief.
 Available [online] at: https://thewholejourney.com/constipation-relief/

 3. Nirala Jacobi, ND, (2020) The SIBO Doctor.
 Available [online] at: https://www.thesibodoctor.com/

 Does constipation cause migraine headaches?
-Posted Oct.
-5, 2020 and updated Sept.
-18. 2021
+Original post Oct.
+5, 2020; updated Sept.
+18. 2021; Nov.
+4, 2024